James Melville (politician): Legal career

 As barrister in 1911 he had successfully defended the anarchists Yourka Dubof and Jacob Peters who were allegedly involved in the Sidney Street siege (also known as the Houndsditch murders) which so embarrassed Winston Churchill.
-According to Donald Rumbelow's The Siege of Sidney Street, Peters was guilty but the prosecution's case was a shambles.
+According to Donald Rumbelow's The Siege of Sidney Street, Peters was guilty, but the prosecution's case was a shambles.
 Peters later returned to Russia to play a leading part in the Bolshevik revolution; he became deputy director of the Cheka and worked with Lenin and Dzerzhinsky.

-All this was somewhat curious court work considering the number of anarchists that his father, William Melville, had apprehended, and his father's key emergent role in counter-intelligence.
+His legal career was odd, considering the number of anarchists that his father, William Melville, had apprehended and his emergent role in counter-intelligence.

 Sir James also, albeit unsuccessfully, acted in appeal against the obscenity criminal verdict which included a censorship order against The Well of Loneliness by Radclyffe Hall.
 When he took silk he was the youngest KC in England, a record he held for many years.